Juan Diego Catholic High School: Football

 The JDCHS football team would first competed under the UHSAA in 1999 with head coach John Colosimo guided JDCHS becoming instantly successful.
 They have since went on to win four state championships at the 3A classification during the 2008, 2009, 2010, and 2016 seasons.
 In all, Colosimo's teams have won 7 Utah State Championships and has one of the winningest records in Utah.

-In 2018, JDCHS and Colosimo hired the embattled coach Steve Belles of Arizona's powerhouse Hamilton High School program after a multi-year investigation into pervasive hazing.
+In 2018, JDCHS and Colosimo hired the embattled coach Steve Belles of Arizona's Hamilton High School program after a multi-year investigation into pervasive hazing.
 Investigators recommended child abuse charges but Attorney General Bill Montgomery never formalized the charges.
 At JDCHS, he would assume the position coach duties for the quarterback and defensive back.

-Fine Arts

-In 2020, the JD Choir directed by John VanWagoner won 1st place in the Madrigal Small Group category at the Utah Shakespeare Festival.
-Anthony Tibolla, a student of Theatre Director Joe Crnich, won 1st place in the Cambridge Division Monologue category.
-The JD Strings Orchestra, directed by Denisse Vallecillos, won 3rd place in the Minstrel Large Group category.
-The 2020 High School Shakespeare Competition consisted of 83 schools, 2300 students, and 579 video entries from around the region, not just Utah.

 Rivalry

 The team defeated rival Hurricane High School from 2008 to 2010 at Rice-Eccles Stadium and Delta at Cedar City in 2016.